ultimateanu/hashdir/index.md

 ```

 ### Build from source
-Since this is an open source project you can also build from source!
+Since this is an open-source project you can also build from source!
 This requires [dotnet 5](https://dotnet.microsoft.com).
 1. Download the source code from the main branch on [GitHub](https://github.com/ultimateanu/hashdir/tree/main)
 2. _Optional_: Build and run the app
 ```